TheOneAboveAllTitan/openwisp-notifications/README.rst

 |  default  |  Any domain defined in ``ALLOWED_HOST`` |
 +-----------+-----------------------------------------+

-This setting defines the domain at which API and Web Socket communitcate for working of notification widget.
+This setting defines the domain at which API and Web Socket communicate for working of notification widget.

 **Note**: You don't need to configure this setting if you